The Best, Most Effective Cleaning Products for Pets (and Pet Owners)

 Two things I hate about kitty litter are 1) the dust, and 2) litter tracking all over the house.
 I've tried using regular mats to contain litter from being tracked around - you know, the type you can get at any grocery store or home supply store.
 Eventually, I caved and bought a cat litter mat.
 I have to say that they actually do make a difference!

 My senior kitty is a messy boy.
-It took a while for me to figure out how to .
+It took a while for me to figure out how to manage his litter box problems.
 A great litter mat is essential.
 I use the Piev mat.
 The reason I like this one is because it comes in two layers - the first layer allows litter to fall through to the second layer.
 To clean up, you just pick up the mat and all the litter on the second layer can be slid right back into the litter box (or into the garbage).
 The second layer is also waterproof which is a good thing for when my senior boy's aim is a little off.
 And finally, the mat is a good size, not too small.
 It makes cleanup much less hassle and thus, less stress too.

 As for the kitty litter itself, I use The World's Best Cat Litter (clumping formula).
 It controls odors well, clumps well, and doesn't track much (it's not perfect, but it's better than most other litters we've tried).